What are the special qualities of Magers Health and Wellness Center for my care?

-The mission of Taylor Health and Wellness Center is to provide quality medical services and to promote lifelong wellness.
+The mission of Magers Health and Wellness Center is to provide quality medical services and to promote lifelong wellness.
 We strive to do so in an economical and timely manner.

-Who is eligible to use Taylor Health and Wellness Center?
+Who is eligible to use Magers Health and Wellness Center?

-Are the services free at Taylor Health and Wellness Center?
+Are the services free at Magers Health and Wellness Center?

 Faculty, staff, their dependents and spouses of students pay a nominal fee for office visits.